selwynpolit/d9book/book/security.md

 ## Sanitizing on output to avoid Cross Site Scripting (XSS) attacks

 The Twig theme engine now auto escapes everything by default.
-That means, every string printed from a Twig template (e.g. anything between `{{ }}`) gets automatically sanitized if no filters are used.
+That means, every string printed from a Twig template (e.g. anything between <code v-pre>{{ }}</code>) gets automatically sanitized if no filters are used.

 [See Filters - Modifying Variables In Twig Templates](https://www.drupal.org/node/2357633) for the Twig filters available in Drupal.
 Notably, watch out for the "raw" filter, which does not escape output.
 Only use this when you are certain the data is trusted.